Neurectomy: Presacral neurectomy

 The incision is typically directly under the navel.
 Normally three small holes are made in the lower abdomen to allow for the instruments and other various surgical tools.
-Nerve tissue that runs to the uterus is interrupted at the sacral promontory; a point at which spine and tailbones meet.
+Nerve tissue that runs to the uterus is interrupted at the sacral promontory; a point at which spine and sacrum meet.
 This is the best area to access and obtain a clear view of the nerves in the uterus.
 Proper precautions must be taken as to avoid unnecessary complications with the major blood vessels surrounding the uterus.
 Some of the complications post-operation include urinary retention, as well as constipation.
 Neither has been reported to cause lasting effects.

 Recent technological advances have allowed this same procedure to be done robotically, a minimally invasive technique similar to laparoscopy.
 The outcome of the procedure is identical to an open approach (laparotomy), but the incisions are much smaller allowing for less post-operation pain.
 Less pain following this surgery allows for a quicker recovery period too; two weeks as opposed to six weeks, on average.